SwissDataScienceCenter/renku/docs/user/interactive_basics.rst

-When you select the configurations for ``branch`` and ``commit``, a check is run to see if there's an image for this state available in the project's image registry, which is stored in Renkulab's instance of GitLab.
+When you select the configurations for ``branch`` and ``commit``, a check is run to see if there's an image for this state available in the project's image registry, which is stored in RenkuLab's instance of GitLab.
 The container is then launched from that built image.

 An image build from the ``Dockerfile`` in the project is kicked off automatically